How to Have Condoms "Interrupt" Sex By No More Than 30 Seconds

 I know that practice makes perfect.
 If not perfect, way better.
 My current partner and I are old hands at this: we've both been using condoms regularly for longer than many of our Scarleteen readers have been alive.
 We both may well be quicker at opening them, getting them on, and lubing them up than some of you might be just because we've used them for longer.
 But that's not because we have special skills (in my case, quite the opposite, since I have a hand disability), it's just because we've had practice.

 That's practice you can get for yourself, too.
-Male-bodied people don't have to start balding or have lots of sex partners or lots of partnered sex to get good at putting condoms on: that's something you can do all by yourself, at home, with or around your own masturbation.
+People with penises don't have to start balding or have lots of sex partners or lots of partnered sex to get good at putting condoms on: that's something you can do all by yourself, at home, with or around your own masturbation.
 Since that's also a much lower-pressure environment than with a partner, I'd say spending some time learning that way could be awfully helpful.

 For those of you sans-penis, while I know as someone who does condom demonstrations in-person that some of you might find those silly, one part people do unilaterally tend to value is having the chance to use a demonstration model yourself and get some of your own practice.
 If a sex educator is doing condom demonstrations and doesn't offer you the chance to have a few tries yourself, pipe up and ask!
 Feel free to use your humor if you feel uncomfortable about being the one to ask.
 Chances are good you won't be the only person in the room who wants to try, and a group giggle-fest around learning to put on a condom doesn't mean no one learns anything.